 3B Training provides the Safe Use of Ladders & Step Ladders course as an open course nationwide.
 Take a look at our upcoming course dates here.

-If you are working on a permanent built-in staircase, you are not classed as working at height.
+If you are working on a permanent built-in staircase, you are not working at height.

 Fall Protection: What PPE is right for me?

-When you are working at height, it is vital that you choose the correct PPE and understand why you are choosing it.
+When you are working at height, you must choose the correct PPE and understand why you are choosing it.
 Find out more here.Back to News View Our Courses